This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 - Small changes ripple through everything

-Instead, structure your tests into three distinct layers:
+Instead, I like to structure my tests into three distinct layers:

 - Unit tests (nodes) → logic in isolation